Net-Advantage/DataPipeline/README.md

 # Nabs Data Pipeline

-This is an attempt at building a Data Pipeline processing services.
+This is a demonstration of an opinionated data pipeline.

 The following goals are to be achieved: